 MCH products have been commercially produced since 1992.
 Loaded into a small plastic membrane, commonly called ‘bubbles’, MCH diffuses through the plastic membrane and is released into the surrounding area much the same way as if they were released by male beetles.
 Arriving beetles are then tricked into moving on to find another location increasing their chance of being eaten by a predator or dying.

-Synergy Shield MCH Single and Double Bubbles (USA only)
+Synergy Shield MCH Double Bubbles (Canada & USA) and Single Bubbles (USA only)

-Previously only available in a dosage of 400mg per bubble, Synergy now has a new 1000mg double bubble and a higher dose 500mg single bubble.
+Previously only available in a dosage of 400mg per bubble cap, Synergy now has a new 1000mg double bubble cap and a higher dose 500mg single bubble cap.

-MCH is most effective when it is applied two weeks before Douglas-fir beetles begin to fly and attack trees in the spring.
+Synergy Shield MCH bubbles are most effective when they are applied two weeks before Douglas-fir beetles begin to fly and attack trees in the spring.
 This is usually in late April or early May in the Pacific Northwest and northern Rocky Mountains.
-Higher elevations may see a later flight due to the temperature differences.
-Late deployment is still effective in reducing further attacks.
-Douglas-fir beetles will not take flight until the air temperature is at least 65°F (18°C).
+Higher elevations may see a later beetle flight due to the ambient air temperature remaining colder longer.
+It is important to note that Douglas-fir beetles will not take flight until the air temperature is at least 65°F (18°C) for a number of days.
+If you are late deploying MCH bubbles, they will still be effective in reducing further attacks.

 The amount of MCH released is also temperature dependent; the warmer the air, the higher the release rate.
-The wind speed and direction determines where the pheromone plume will go.
-It is also important to note insects can only ‘sense’ these chemicals from a downwind position.
+Moreover, the wind speed and direction determines where the pheromone plume will go.
+Furthermore, insects can only ‘sense’ these chemicals from a downwind position.
 Use the wind factor to your advantage, if possible.